daredevilgeek/100-days-of-code/log.md

 **Thoughts:** Portfolio's been a bit of a roadblock, so moving on from it will be good, the next section is Javascript which I really enjoy and should help me with CodeWars!

 **Link to work:** [My Portfolio](http://codepen.io/eddiethespud/pen/MJaNWL/)

+### Day 21: January 30, 2017

+**Today's Progress**: Working through FCC Javascript.

+**Thoughts:** I really like the bitesize way of working with FCC, the projects are good every now and then but there's something satisfying about tiny tasks.